distribution/distribution/docs/configuration.md

       file:
         - file: /path/to/checked/file
           interval: 10s
-          threshold: 3
       http:
         - uri: http://server.to.check/must/return/200
+          statuscode: 200
+          timeout: 3s
           interval: 10s
           threshold: 3
+      tcp:
+        - addr: redis-server.domain.com:6379
+          timeout: 3s
+          interval: 10s
+          threshold: 3

 The health option is **optional**.
-It may contain preferences for a periodic health check on the storage driver's backend storage, and optional periodic checks on local files and/or HTTP URIs.
+It may contain preferences for a periodic health check on the storage driver's backend storage, and optional periodic checks on local files, HTTP URIs, and/or TCP servers.
 The results of the health checks are available at /debug/health on the debug HTTP server if the debug HTTP server is enabled (see http section).

 ### storagedriver